FAQ on Classes and Curricula

 Where do I go for Academic Advising?

 The various academic advising resources in Penn Engineering include professional advisors, faculty advisors, undergraduate chairs, and undergraduate coordinators.
 Your questions determine who you need to speak with.
 If your question relates to the requirements for your major, you should speak with someone in your department.
-If you need information related to School policy then you may speak with an advisor in the Research and Academic Services Office.
+If you need information related to School policy then you may speak with an advisor in the Office of Academic Services.
 You can learn more about Advising by clicking here.

 Where can I get a tutor?